An Older Adult's Home Medicine Cabinet — What It Should Include

 - Store medicines in their original packaging with a legible label.

-- Never mix different medicines in one container (the weekly pill organiser is the exception).
+- Do not mix different medicines in one container (apart from a weekly pill organiser).

 - Check expiry dates every month.

-- Keep at least a two-week reserve — do not wait until a medicine runs out before ordering a refill.
+- Keep at least a two-week supply — do not wait until a medicine runs out.

 OTC medicines — everyday support

 - Paracetamol — for pain and fever.
-Preferred over ibuprofen for seniors because of lower kidney and stomach risk.
+Preferred over ibuprofen for older adults because of lower kidney and stomach risk.

-- A mild laxative — constipation is common in older adults, particularly those taking opioid-based painkillers.
+- A medicine for constipation — a common problem in older adults, especially when taking opioids.

-- Lubricating eye drops — dry-eye syndrome is widespread among seniors.
+- Lubricating eye drops — dry-eye syndrome is common.

-- Moisturising cream — ageing skin is drier and more prone to damage and infection.
+- Moisturising cream — older adults’ skin is drier and more easily damaged.

 Medical accessories

 - Blood pressure monitor — choose one with a large, easy-to-read display.
-Regular monitoring is fundamental for anyone on blood pressure medication.
+Regular monitoring is fundamental for anyone taking blood pressure medicine.

-- Glucose meter — essential if the senior has diabetes.
+- Glucose meter — if the older adult has diabetes.

-- Weekly pill organiser — with compartments for different times of day (morning, midday, evening, bedtime).
-This is one of the simplest and most effective tools for preventing dosing mistakes.
+- Weekly pill organiser — with compartments for different times of day.
+This is one of the simplest and most effective tools for preventing dosage mistakes.

-- Magnifying glass — for reading leaflets and labels with small print.
+- Magnifying glass — for reading leaflets and labels.

-1. Use a weekly pill organiser.
-Every Sunday (or whichever day you choose), lay out all the medicines for the coming week.
-If a compartment for a given day is full, the medicine was not taken.
-If it is empty, it was.
+1. Weekly pill organiser — every Sunday (or another fixed day), lay out all the medicines for the whole week.
+If the compartment for a given day is full, the older adult has not taken the medicine.
+If it is empty, they have.
 Simple and effective.

-2. Stick to fixed times.
-Medicines taken at the same time every day become part of a routine.
-Link them to daily activities — breakfast, lunch, bedtime.
-Consistency reduces the chance of missed or double doses.
+2. Fixed time — medicines taken at the same time every day become a habit.
+Link them to daily activities (breakfast, lunch, bedtime).

-4. Set reminders.
-The reminders feature in mojApteczka sends a notification for each medicine at the scheduled time.
-For a senior taking 5 medicines at different times of day, this can be the difference between correct dosing and a missed one.
+4. Reminders — the reminders feature in mojApteczka displays a notification for each medicine at the scheduled time.
+For an older adult taking 5 medicines a day at different times, this can be the difference between correct dosing and a missed dose.

 Drug interactions — the invisible danger

-The more medicines in the cabinet, the higher the risk of harmful interactions.
-Some combinations are particularly dangerous:
+The more medicines, the more interactions.
+Some pairs are particularly dangerous:

 - Warfarin + ibuprofen — dramatically increases the risk of bleeding.

-- Metformin + nephrotoxic NSAIDs — risk of lactic acidosis.
+- Metformin + NSAIDs that put strain on the kidneys — risk of lactic acidosis.

-- Statins + grapefruit — can raise statin levels to toxic concentrations.
+- Statins + grapefruit — raises the statin concentration to a toxic level.

-- Levothyroxine + calcium/iron supplements — reduces thyroid hormone absorption, potentially making the thyroid medication ineffective.
+- Levothyroxine + calcium/iron — reduces absorption of the thyroid hormone.

-In mojApteczka you can automatically check interactions between all medicines in the cabinet.
-The system compares every pair and flags potential conflicts, sorted by severity level.
-It does not replace professional medical advice, but it provides an important safety net between doctor’s visits.
+In mojApteczka, you can automatically check interactions between all medicines in the medicine cabinet.
+The system compares every pair of medicines and flags potential conflicts by severity level.

 The caregiver role — managing medicines remotely

-If you are looking after an elderly parent who lives alone, managing their medicines from a distance is one of the hardest challenges.
-You cannot check every day whether they took their pills, whether something has expired, or whether they are running low on a critical medication.
+If you care for an older parent who lives alone, managing their medicines from a distance is one of the biggest challenges.
+You cannot check every day whether they have taken their medicines, whether something has expired, or whether an important medicine is running out.

 The caregiver role in mojApteczka lets you:

-- See the senior’s full medicine list remotely.
+- See the older adult’s full medicine list remotely.

 - Receive expiry date alerts for their medicines.

-- Get notified when a medicine supply is running low.
+- See when the supply of a medicine is low.

-This does not replace personal contact and visits.
-But it gives peace of mind between those visits — and lets you react before a small problem becomes a serious one.
-For families where caregiving responsibilities are shared among siblings or relatives, the shared cabinet means everyone stays informed without relying on phone calls and memory.
+This does not replace personal contact and visits, but it gives peace of mind between visits — and lets you react before the problem gets worse.

 Scan your parent’s medicine cabinet

 You do not have to wait for a problem.
-The next time you visit an elderly family member, spend 10 minutes going through their medicine cabinet.
-Check what is there, what has expired, whether there are duplicates, and whether all prescription medicines are adequately stocked.
+The next time you visit an older family member, spend 10 minutes reviewing their medicine cabinet.
+Check what is there, what has expired, whether there are duplicates, and whether all prescription-only medicines are in stock.

-If you want to do it quickly and have the results on your phone, scan the packaging in mojApteczka.
-The app recognises medicines, checks dates, and gives you the full picture.
-You can then share that cabinet with other family members — because caring for a senior’s medication is often a team effort.
+If you want to do it quickly and have the result on your phone, scan the packaging in mojApteczka.
+The app recognises medicines, checks dates, and shows the full picture.
+You can then share that medicine cabinet with other family members — because caring for an older adult is often a team effort.

-Check out mojApteczka for seniors — because good medicine management starts with knowing what the senior takes and when.
-You can also download the Android app from Google Play.
+Check mojApteczka for seniors — because good medicine management starts with knowing what the older adult takes and when.
+The Android app is also available on Google Play.

 Medical disclaimer: This article is for informational and educational purposes only.
 It does not constitute medical advice and does not replace consultation with a doctor or pharmacist.
-If you have concerns about an elderly person’s medicines, consult their attending physician.
+If you have concerns about an older person’s medicines, consult the doctor responsible for their care.

 Have questions or suggestions?
 Write to us: kontakt@mojapteczka.pl